Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- Smith has hauled in 58 passes for a team-best 821 yards and five touchdowns.
+- Smith has grabbed 58 passes for a team-high 821 yards and five touchdowns.
 He has been targeted 94 times and averages 54.7 yards per game.

-- So far this season, 21.7% of the 434 passes thrown by his team have gone Smith's way.

-- Smith has seen the ball thrown his way seven times in the red zone this season, 12.3% of his team's 57 red zone pass attempts.

 - The Eagles have run 47.3% passing plays and 52.7% rushing plays this season.
 They rank ninth in the NFL in scoring.